thunderbird89/esf/stories/story-knock-knock.md

 But Morrison was right.
 If *Typhoon* stayed in the fight, she'd suffer the same fate as *Gallipoli*.
 And losing a second battleship would shift the balance too far.

 > "Helm, break off.
 Set course for Jovian Shipyards, maximum velocity.
-Weapons, covering fire as we disengage—I want those cruisers focused on us, not on *Vanguard* and *Sentinel*."
+Weapons, covering fire as we disengage - I want those cruisers focused on us, not on *Vanguard* and *Sentinel*."

 > "Aye, ma'am."